 Here is the simple motto: Easy to learn, hard to master.
 Very capitalized!
 But that's not bad, because OkunoKA Madness is designed precisely on this principle of trial and error.
 AT THE BEGINNING it's shallow, that changes quickly.
 At most in the first few levels, players will experience the satisfying feeling of getting to the Zilel at the first attempt.
 There is also a story, at least a little.
 One would probably not expect that anyway and anyway: there is no time for long stories.
 It's about speed.
 At its core, it's about having fun.
 There are moments of frustration in the form of candy on top, and not too scarce.

 The level of difficulty increases by leaps and bounds.
 New obstacles, enemies or mechanics are first introduced step by step, then they are used more and more frequently in the subsequent levels.
 That is motivating, because players quickly develop the need to measure themselves against the new challenges in order to ultimately emerge from them successfully.

 Above all, the game demands accuracy and timing from the gamepad acrobat, which increases over time.
-Then come the “Magic Moment”, in which the FIgur will bless the temporal over and over again, only to then feel this comforting feeling when you have finally overcome a particularly tricky point.
-In between, the jumping and racing passages are loosened up by boss fights, which all run according to a fixed scheme and ultimately take up familiar mechanics that you have to use at the right time.
+Then come the "Magic Moments" where the character will die over and over again, only to have that comforting feeling when you've finally gotten past a particularly tricky spot.
+In between, the jumping and racing passages are loosened up by boss fights, which all follow a fixed pattern and ultimately pick up on well-known mechanics that you have to use at the right time.